AmFamLabs/terraform-provider-artifactory/README.md

 deleted.
 We assume artifactory will have uniqueness on each "repository_path", the artifact itself, or the basename will be the basename on s3 with `s3_prefix` like `s3://$S3_PREFIX/$ARTIFACT_BASENAME`.

+To put another way - if your function will require a specific version, it will need to be exposed by Artifactory's path provided as `repository_path` to the resource.

 ```terraform
 resource "artifactory_artifact_s3_deployment" "test_artifact" {
   repository_path = "lambda/propinc/ingest/replicate-2.30.0.zip"